 - The Existence of a Hazardous Condition – You and your premises liability attorney must be able to show that a hazardous condition existed, which was not readily apparent.
 If a hazardous condition like a wet floor caused a slip and fall injury but was clearly marked by the property owner, you may not have a premises liability claim.

 - Notice of the Hazardous Condition – Beyond the existence of a hazardous condition, you must also be able to prove that the property owner or operator knew of its existence, or reasonably should have known, and did not take the steps necessary to repairing it or alerting visitors to its existence.

-- Failure to Secure the Hazard – The more time that passed between when the property owner or manager were aware, or should have been aware, of the existence of a hazardous condition and the time when you are injured, the greater their liability, and the stronger your personal injury case becomes.
+- Failure to Secure the Hazard – The more time that passed between when the property owner or manager was aware or should have been aware, of the existence of a hazardous condition and the time when you are injured, the greater their liability, and the stronger your personal injury case becomes.

-- Relation between the Hazard and your Injuries – Finally, you must be able to show exactly how the hazard in question caused your injuries.
+- The relation between the Hazard and your Injuries – Finally, you must be able to show exactly how the hazard in question caused your injuries.